egar-garcia/CarND-PID-Control-Project/writeup.md

 * ```int_CTE``` is the integrated cross track error given by ```sum(CTE(t))``` for all the previous CTEs.
 * ```tau_p```, ```tau_d``` and ```tau_i``` are the parameters used to define the influence of the previous ones.

-The Twiddle optimization algorithm presented in the lessons was also integrated in the solution (implemented in ```PID.cpp``` lines 74 to 122) to do continuous tuning of the given parameters, considering samples of a given length (samples of size 100 was chosen).
+The Twiddle optimization algorithm presented in the lessons was also integrated in the solution (implemented in ```PID.cpp``` lines 74 to 122) to do continuous tuning of the given parameters, samples of a given length are considered (samples of size 100 was chosen).
 The delta to modify the parameters is reduced and converging to zero as long as the method is performed, reaching a point where the parameters are not longer changed (or is not noticeable).

 ### Reflection